zeeman-effect/maiar-ai/website/docs/getting-started.md

 You should now see a terminal prompt where you can interact with your agent directly.
 Try sending a message like "Hey there!" and the agent will respond.

-Note: The terminal interface provides a more interactive way to communicate with your agent compared to HTTP requests.
-You can have natural conversations and see the agent's responses in real-time.

 ## Configuration

 The basic configuration above includes:

-- OpenAI's GPT-3.5 Turbo as the language model
+- OpenAI's GPT-4o as the language model
 - SQLite-based conversation memory
 - Terminal interface (accessible via CLI)
 - Text generation capabilities

 You can customize the configuration by:

-- Changing the OpenAI model (e.g., to "gpt-4")
+- Changing the OpenAI model
 - Adding more plugins
 - Adjusting plugin settings
 - Configuring memory storage options